5 Computing your future

 Whatever subject you are currently studying, adding some computing to your education will empower you with the computational thinking skills you need to be an active producer, not just a passive consumer in modern society.
 Computing can open up new opportunities for you and improve your social mobility.

 During 2022 and 2023, there were significant redundancies at Big Tech employers, see layoffs.fyi for examples.
-(Anonymous 2023) Despite this, there’s still plenty of room for optimisim because what figure 5.5 and figure 5.6 show is that computing is still eating the stock market.
-This means while there will always be economic boom (and bust) commercial demand for software developers is often high, comparable to teaching and nursing in terms of raw numbers.
-In the UK, the most common jobs for graduates from 2019 are shown in figure 5.7, based on data taken from an update on the graduate labour market in 2022 (Ball 2022b)
+(Ournalist 2023) Despite this, there’s still plenty of room for optimisim because what figure 7.7 and figure 7.8 show is that computing is still eating the stock market, with and without AI.
+(Thornhill 2023) This means while there will always be economic boom (and bust) commercial demand for software developers is often high, comparable to teaching and nursing in terms of raw numbers.
+In the UK, the most common jobs for graduates from 2019 are shown in figure 7.9, based on data taken from an update on the graduate labour market in 2023 (Ball 2023)

 Demand for developers is high, with many job vacancies going unfilled.